44

 māro maggaṁ na vindati.

-Of those with perfected virtue,
+For those with perfected virtue,

 who dwell with |diligence::quality of wishing to do one’s work or duty well, with alertness, carefulness and care [appamāda]|;

-|Who are freed through complete comprehension::who is liberated by perfect understanding, epithet of an Arahant [sammadaññāvimutta]|,
+|who are freed through complete comprehension::who is liberated by perfect understanding, epithet of an Arahant [sammadaññāvimutta]|,

 their path is not found by Māra.